 Erik Clack Photography

-Other recent appearances include solo performances with the Friends of Mozart Eastman Alumni concert, the Southeast Iowa Symphony Pops! concert, and the InterArts Festival for student composition at Juilliard.
-An avid tap dancer, Hannah regularly performs outreach programs in the greater New York area with the Foot and Fiddle Dance Company.
+Other appearances include solo performances with the Friends of Mozart Eastman Alumni concert, the Southeast Iowa Symphony Pops! concert, and the InterArts Festival for student composition at Juilliard.
+An avid tap dancer, Hannah performs outreach programs in the greater New York area with the Foot and Fiddle Dance Company.

 Hannah received her Master's of Music in Vocal Performance & Literature at the Eastman School of Music, where she studied with renowned mezzo-soprano Katherine Ciesinski.
 At Eastman, she performed the role of Florence Pike in Albert Herring and covered the role of Mother Marie in Dialogues of the Carmelites.
 She was featured as a soloist with the Repertory Singers, the Women's Ensemble, the Voices professional chorus, the baroque ensemble Collegium Musicum, and the Bach Cantata series.

-An Iowa native, Hannah currently resides in New York City with her husband, bass-baritone Paul Holmes.
+An Iowa native, Hannah resides in New York City with her husband, bass-baritone Paul Holmes.
 She continues her studies with Claudia Catania.